benbalter/benbalter.github.com/_posts/2021-06-15-moderating-open-source-conversations-to-keep-them-productive.md

 The final and most aggressive form of moderation is [blocking a disruptive user](https://help.github.com/en/github/building-a-strong-community/blocking-a-user-from-your-organization#blocking-a-user-in-a-comment).
 Blocking a user prevents them from interacting with your repositories in any way.
 This ban can be permanent, or if a first infraction, ideally temporary to allow for self-rehabilitation of their behavior.
 When you block the user, you could do so silently to avoid conflict, or if you'd like to

+By establishing a code of conduct, enabling community reporting, and using GitHub's moderation tools, active community moderation keeps conversations productive and creates a welcoming community by promoting healthy collaboration, keeping discussions on track, and de-escalating conflict when things get heated or off topic.